matthiasweiss/runtastic-strava-migrate/README.md

 ### Using Docker (recommended):

-We've prepared a script that builds the necessary image, migrates your data and subsequently removes the image again.
+We've prepared a script that builds the necessary image, migrates your data and removes the image after the script is done migrating.
 It is sufficient to run the following two commands (`ACCESS_TOKEN` is the access token that was obtained earlier):

 ```
 $ chmod +x docker_migrate.sh